-Okay this recipe is one for the books.
+Okay, this healthy cauliflower shrimp fried rice recipe is one for the books.

 I had to see what everyone was talking about!
 Cauliflower has been a hot ingredient this past year and I had to know if cauliflower fried rice really tastes as good as they say.
 Full disclosure: I don’t like plain raw cauliflower so I was very hesitant.

 I love this recipe because it can be a great side dish or an entree.
 It’s easy, full of veggies and you can add a variety of lean proteins.
 And not to mention, it really does taste like the real thing!
 The cauliflower upgrades the dish from a regular stir-fry.
 So if you’re looking for a low carb or whole food alternative, this is a great ingredient to try!

 Plant based, full of fiber and nutrient dense ingredients!

 Cauliflower Rice Tips: I prefer to buy the bagged riced cauliflower, it saves time and messy cleanup.

 If you haven’t tried fish sauce, it really does complete the recipe!
 I used extra.
 Just don’t smell it.